devitrylouis/devitrylouis.github.io/_posts/2019-01-28-vic-filters.md

 Among kernels designed for smoothing, the most basics one are the linear and the gaussian filter, defined below.

-<b>Average filter:</b> This filter gives equal importance to the neighbors of a particular point:
+**Average filter:** This filter gives equal importance to the neighbors of a particular point:

 <div style="text-align:center"> <img src="/images/average_filter.png" alt="drawing" width="100" class="center"/></div>

-<b>Gaussian filter:</b> This filter removes high-frequency components from the image by assigning larger weights to closer pixel neighbors:
+**Gaussian filter:** This filter removes high-frequency components from the image by assigning larger weights to closer pixel neighbors:

 <div style="text-align:center"> <img src="/images/gaussian_filter.png" alt="drawing" width="100" class="center"/></div> <br/>